sinusphi/venvipy/README.md

 ```

 **NOTE** :
-If you want to run _VenviPy_ inside a virtual environment, don't forget to activate it by running:
+If you want to run _VenviPy_ inside a virtual environment, don't forget to activate the environment first by running:
 ```
 $ source [your_env_name]/bin/activate
 ```